 - Barbecue Sauce: This is optional, but it’s nice to have for serving.

-Is There a Difference Between Pork Loin and Tenderloin?
+Is There a Difference Between Pork Loin and Pork Tenderloin?

 Yes!
 There’s definitely a big difference in these two cuts of meat, so unfortunately you can’t swap one for the other.
 A pork loin is much larger and takes longer to cook, so it’s better for oven roasting or cutting into chops.
 A tenderloin is small, thin, and has a more delicate texture that’s perfect for grilling.

-Grilled pork tenderloin is as easy as 1, 2, 3.
-So, even if you’re new to grilling, or you’ve never made tenderloin before, no worries!
+No worries, even if you’re new to grilling or have never made pork tenderloin before!
 You’ve totally got this, and it’s going to be fabulous.

 - Trim the Meat.
 If you see a silvery-white strip of skin on the outside of the pork tenderloin, grasp it firmly with one hand, and slide a sharp knife underneath.
 Gently pull the skin and trim with your knife down the length of the tenderloin.
 Repeat on the other side if needed.
 Next, pat the tenderloin dry with paper towels.